 One of the things I love about going back to the province is the food.
 And one delicious food that I always look for is the Tamales.

 Though it's easy to find tamales somewhere in the metro, nothing beats the tamales from my father's hometown.
 It was such a hit that when I asked my aunt to buy tamales for me one early morning, she only managed to bring me one piece.
 A piece costs Php10.
 I love the sweetness and spiciness of the tamales.
-Unlike the common native delicacies which are usually partnered with niyog, tamales is best partnered with a bit of fish sauce (patis).
+Unlike the common native delicacies which are usually partnered with niyog (coconut shavings), tamales are best partnered with a bit of fish sauce (patis).
 It should also be eaten while it's hot.
-It can also be reheated through microwave oven.
+It can also be reheated through a microwave oven.

 The next morning, I had my aunt buy 10 pieces of tamales for me to take home.
 But it was too irresistible that I got to take home 4 pieces.